samgivian/languageTranslationPOC/README.md

   - Server cache: `data/translations.json` persisted across runs; merges static seed on boot.
 - Accessibility: overlay shown during long-running translations; HTML `lang`/`dir` attributes updated.

+## Caching Details

+- Layers: three cooperating caches keep requests minimal and override semantics clear.
+  - Static seed (client): `public/translations.json` read at runtime by the browser; developer‑curated, read‑only.
+  - Per‑tab cache (client): `sessionStorage` under keys `translations_<lang>`; stores server responses for this tab/session.
+  - File cache (server): `data/translations.json`; persisted across runs; seeded from the static file on boot.

+- Data shape: all caches use exact, trimmed source strings as keys and translated strings as values.
+  - `public/translations.json` example:
+    `{ "fr": { "Home": "Accueil", "Contact": "Contact" }, "es": { ... } }`
+  - Client sessionStorage per language: `{ "<source>": "<translation>", ... }` stored at `translations_<lang>`.
+  - Server file cache: `{ "<lang>": { "<source>": "<translation>", ... }, ... }` written as pretty JSON.

+- Precedence and lookup order:
+  - Client resolution: static seed → per‑tab session cache → request missing phrases from server.
+  - Server resolution: in‑memory cache → provider (OpenAI) only for misses.
+  - Curated wins: values in `public/translations.json` are always preferred on the client.
+On server boot, the static file is merged into the server cache (static values overwrite server values), then persisted on the next save.

+- Write path and lifecycle:
+  - Client writes: only after a server response, the client merges returned pairs into `sessionStorage` for that language and keeps them for the lifetime of the tab.
+Fallback identity mappings (when the server didn’t return a value) are not persisted.
+  - Server writes: merges provider results into the in‑memory `CACHE[lang]` and schedules a debounced save (~200ms) to `data/translations.json`.
+  - Boot seeding: server loads `data/translations.json` if present, then overlays values from `public/translations.json` (if present).

+- Keys and normalization:
+  - Keys are the trimmed text values extracted from the DOM; leading/trailing whitespace is preserved separately for rendering but not part of the cache key.
+  - Numeric‑only values (e.g., "123", "1,234.00") are skipped and never sent/cached.
+  - Keys are case‑ and punctuation‑sensitive; distinct variants are distinct entries.

+- In‑flight de‑duplication:
+  - Client batches phrases (`BATCH_SIZE`) and deduplicates concurrent requests using an internal `INFLIGHT` map keyed by `lang+payload` to avoid duplicate API calls.

+- Size characteristics and practical limits:
+  - Static seed (`public/translations.json`): shipped to the browser once.
+Keep small to protect page weight; aim for ≤200–500 KB for typical apps.
+Consider including only commonly seen phrases or splitting by language if it grows.
+  - Per‑tab session cache (`sessionStorage`): browsers typically allow ~5 MB per origin.
+A rough rule of thumb is ~150–220 bytes per pair (key + value + JSON overhead, pretty compact once serialized).
+Examples (very approximate):
+    - 1,000 pairs ≈ 150–220 KB
+    - 10,000 pairs ≈ 1.5–2.2 MB
+    - 20,000 pairs ≈ 3–4.5 MB
+    These fit comfortably under typical limits; the cache is cleared when the tab closes.
+  - Server file cache (`data/translations.json`): grows with unique phrases across all languages.
+Pretty‑printed JSON (~2‑space indent) adds overhead; plan for ~180–260 bytes per pair.
+Examples:
+    - 10,000 pairs ≈ 2–3 MB per language
+    - 100,000 pairs ≈ 20–30 MB per language
+    If this grows too large for your use case, consider sharding per language (e.g., `data/cache/<lang>.json`), compressing at rest, or moving to a key/value store.

+- Observability and maintenance:
+  - Inspect counts: `GET /api/cache/stats` returns per‑language pair counts and file paths.
+  - Health: `GET /api/health` exposes whether OpenAI is configured and current server backoff window.
+  - Manual edits: you can safely edit `data/translations.json` while the server is stopped.
+To override a translation permanently, add it to `public/translations.json`; it will supersede server values on next boot and be persisted thereafter.

+- Eviction and TTL:
+  - No automatic eviction or TTL is implemented.
+In practice, the per‑tab cache is naturally bounded by browser limits and cleared on tab close; the server cache grows monotonically.
+If you need bounds, add a background compaction step or migrate to a bounded store (e.g., LRU by access time, capped per language).

 ## Security Notes
 - Secrets live only in `.env` on the server.
 Never embed keys in client code.
 - GitHub push protection may block pushes if a key appears in history.
 If that happens: